QQrex/bikeshare/README.md

 ## Purpose

-The purpose for this analysis isto show the demand for our bike sharing company to attract potiental shareholder investors.
-In our analysis we will be using data from Citibike in New York city to create our data visuals in Tableau public:
+The purpose for this analysis is to show the demand for our bike sharing company to attract potential shareholder investors.
+In our analysis we will be using data from Citibike in New York city to create our data visuals in Tableau public

 ## Overview
 We will be exploring:
 - Popular starting locations in NYC.
-- Peak useage times.
+- Peak usage times.
 - Trip durations.
-- Gender and subcriber demographics.
+- Gender and subscriber demographics.

 ## Result